-Scott McCurley enters his 11th season with the Packers and his third as assistant linebackers coach, having been promoted to the position on Feb.
+Scott McCurley enters his 12th season with the Packers and his fourth as assistant linebackers coach, having been promoted to the position on Feb.
 7, 2014, following a five-year tenure as the team’s defensive quality control coach.

 He was initially hired by Head Coach Mike McCarthy in April 2006 as a coaching administrative intern, promoted to coaching administrator in January 2007, and promoted again to defensive quality control coach on Feb.
 3, 2009.